grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

       cluster_label_verification_disabled: true
 ```

 Rollout the installation to apply the configuration changes by running `helm upgrade <my-mimir-release> mimir-distributed -f values.yaml`.
 Replace `<my-mimir-release>` with the actual Mimir release name.
+Wait until all Pods are ready before going to the next step.

 ### 2. Set cluster label on all Mimir components